 In the course of his career, Michael Herzog served as head of the Strategic Planning Division of the IDF and worked with four ministers of defence as senior military aide and advisor, and as chief of staff.
 From June 2009 to March 2010, he served as special emissary for Israel’s prime minister and minister of defence in the efforts to relaunch the peace process.
 As well as being a Senior Visiting Fellow at BICOM, he is an international fellow at the Washington Institute for Near East Policy.

 Professor Alan Johnson

-Alan Johnson is the Editor of Fathom: for a deeper understanding of Israel and the region, a free quarterly journal, app and website.
+Alan Johnson is the Editor of Fathom: for a deeper understanding of Israel and the region, a free quarterly journal and website.
 He was a professor of democratic theory and practice at Edge Hill University before joining BICOM in 2011.
-A Senior Research Associate at the Foreign Policy Centre, he founded and edited Democratiya, a free online journal of international politics from 2005 until its incorporation into Dissent magazine in 2009, where he serves on the editorial board.
+He founded and edited Democratiya, a free online journal of international politics from 2005 until its incorporation into Dissent magazine in 2009, where he serves on the editorial board.
 He was a co-author of the 2006 ‘Euston Manifesto’, a modern statement of social democratic antitotalitarianism, and in 2007 he edited Global Politics After 9/11: The Democratiya Interviews.